ibm-cloud-docs/cloud-object-storage/activity-tracker.md

 ### Example patch to transition from the Legacy to Recommend event tracking configuration on your COS bucket
 {: #at-legacy-upgrade-examples}

-Select the SDK, API, UI, Terraform tab at the top of this topic to see examples of patchs.
+Select the UI, API, or Terraform tab at the top of this topic to see examples of patchs.

 ### UI example patch to transition from the Legacy to Recommend event tracking configuration on your COS bucket
 {: #at-ui-example-legacy}